cwaltrip/python-games/README.md

 # python-games
 These are a few simple games written to get familiar with Python.
-They required Python 3.4.
+They require Python 3.4.

 **dungeon-game** is a randomly-generated mini-maze that you must escape without encountering a monster.